ChunHoLum/shopping-r-us/README.md

 ![Image](https://github.com/ChunHoLum/shopping-r-us/blob/master/screenshots/updatediscount2.png)

 ## Remarks
-For demo purpose, all the products item and discount setting will restore after program terminated.
+For demo purposes, all product and discount settings will be restored upon termination of the program.